Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 59.WAC to generate pattern 0,0,0,0,1,1,1,1,2,2,2,2,,3,3,3,3,4,4,4,4,5,5,5,5,6,6,6,6,7,7,7,7
 # 60.WAC to generate even numbers in odd location and odd numbers in even location in a dynamic array of size 30.
 # 61.WAC to generate unique values in a a dynamic array of size 50 without using unique keyword
-# 62.WAC to generate consecutive element in a 2D dynamic array
+# 62.WAC to generate a packet with addr,data, id ensuring addr%4=0.
-# 63.WAC to generate random values between 1-100 without any keyword in a fixed size array of 5x5.
-(Hint : you can take data type as : int a [5] [5])
+# 63.WAC to generate random MAC address with valid formattings (6bytes,each 0-255).
 # 64.WAC to generate random values in ascending and descending order in a dynamic array of size 20.
 # 65.WAC to generate 4x4 matrices with elements of size 4bits in such a way that , the two diagonal have the same value.
 # 66.WAC/logic to find the largest number in a Dynamic array of 10 random element